mattbrun/activism.space/wp-content/plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.0.2 =
+* Addition of the new shortcodes to replace apss-share to apss_share and apss-count to apss_count.
+Both shortcodes can be used but in the future updates will remove the shortcodes with hyphen as it is not recommened.

 = 4.0.1 =
 * Removal of the twitter share count as twitter depreceate the url share count.